 The SFE index is then calculated using the method below:

-SFE calculation = (number of students x weighting for each educational category) / total number of students
+SFE calculation = (Number of students × Weighting for each educational category)/Total number of students

 To determine the SFOE index with the SFO and SFE indices, the following calculation is used:

 SFOE calculation = (SFO index + SFE index)/2